dhborus/1research/Workflow/Machine.md

+---
+title: Machine
+author: Daniel H. Borus
+bibliography: Sources.bib
+csl: chicago-fullnote-bibliography.csl
+suppress-bibliography: true
+---

-Number of options 03 March 2021 ^z3jJ^
+Number of options 03 March 2021

 **MacBook-monitor** – *Pros*: enables mobility and readability.
-Use of one machine means not dependent on synchronization through iCloud or Dropbox *Cons*: weak battery, inside Apple ecosystem, no streaming of ripped DVDs.
+Use of one machine means not dependent on synchronization through iCloud or Dropbox

+*Cons*: weak battery, inside Apple ecosystem, no streaming of ripped DVDs.

 **iMac - iPad** – *Pros*: powerful, fixed, no need for upgrade. more screen real estate.
-Able to use mechanical keyboard*Cons*: iPad not a work machine, charging irritations, poor integration with new study.
+Able to use mechanical keyboard

+*Cons*: iPad not a work machine, charging irritations, poor integration with new study.

 **On Linux** – It is time consuming to learn and set up but it does enable me to get beyond Tim's clutches, at least for computing.
 Less true for phone – which may be the final straw.
 Should at least make up a laptop.

-**3 March Conclusion** – iMac – Macbook Pro as Linux machine.
-Upgrading to silicon appeals to techno cutting edge, but really do I need it?
-How about saving money?
-Would be nice to have a working laptop with healthy battery, though.
+Getting there but not as polished as a Mac.[@aaron1951].
+Nitro allows for file transfer easily.[@aaron1951, p.
+32] Still hard to switch.

+**12 March 2021 Conclusion** – Trouble in Mind.